arcus/education_modules/directories_and_file_paths/directories_and_file_paths.md

 #### Finding Absolute paths (Mac)

-Navigating the Finder application to locate a file or directory might make it clear where on your computer the file lives, but if you located it using "Search" it's exactly location might not be obvious at all.
+Navigating the Finder application to locate a file or directory might make it clear where on your computer the file lives, but if you located it using "Search" its exact location might not be obvious at all.
 Here are two ways to identify the file path of a file you have located in the Finder.

 **Show Path Bar**